omar-polo/gmid/README.md

 # gmid

+**the `master` branch is WIP: it's what gmid 2.0 will be, with breaking changes et al.  Please use the latest release from the 1.8 branch for a stable and documented experience, thank you.**

 gmid is a fast Gemini server written with security in mind.
 I initially wrote it to serve static files, but it has grown into a featureful server.